vondraussen/gt06_server/README.md

 > Shout out to [Anton Holubenko](https://github.com/AntonHolubenko) because I've copied the initial version from him. [repo/gt06n](https://github.com/AntonHolubenko/gt06n)

 ## Configuration
+Run a `npm install` after you cloned it and start it via `node app.js`.

+You can create a `.env` file to configure the behavior off the app.

 The following environment variables are recognized.
 If not defined a default will be used.
 - GT06_SERVER_PORT=64459
 - MQTT_ROOT_TOPIC=gt06